-Naughty but nice comes to mind when I make these Date and Rum Bon Bons.
-They do remind me of Christmas with their alcoholic kick and the fruity fudgy texture and they do make a lovely homemade gift.
-I like serving these after dinner with strong freshly brewed coffee; there is something about rum, dates and coffee that just works.
-The conversation becomes louder and the laughs come from deep inside; these bon bons remind me of good friends around the table after a superb meal on a cold winters day.
+Naughty but nice springs to mind when I make these delicious little morsels!
+They also remind me of Christmas with their alcoholic kick and fruity fudgy texture and they do make a lovely homemade gift.
+I like serving these after dinner with strong freshly brewed coffee; there is something about rum, dates and coffee that just works brilliantly.
+The conversation becomes louder and the laughs come from deep inside; these bon bons remind me of good friends around the table after a superb meal on a cold winter’s day.

 Ingredients & Method

-Place the digestive biscuits in a clean food storage bag; use a rolling pin to crush the biscuits in small pieces, not powder but not too big either; about the size of your small finger nail.
+Place the digestive biscuits in a clean polythene food bag, then use a rolling pin to crush the biscuits into small pieces (you don’t want a powder, but neither do you want pieces that are too big).

-Weigh out the rest of the ingredients.
-Cut the butter in small pieces and place it along with the sugar in a large saucepan.
-Melt the butter over medium heat.
-Once the butter has melted and it starts to bubble add the chopped dates, turn the heat down and simmer for 5 minutes.
-Stir the mixture occasionally, once the mixture start to form heavy bubbles and become sticky remove the pan from the heat and add the rum and vanilla.
+Place the butter and sugar in a large, heavy-based saucepan and heat over a medium heat until the butter has melted and the sugar has dissolved, stirring.
+Once the butter mixture starts to bubble, add the dates, then reduce the heat and simmer for 5 minutes.
+Stir the mixture occasionally, then once it becomes thick and sticky, remove from the heat and add the rum and vanilla extract.
 Stir in the crushed biscuits and mix well.

-Let the mixture cool for about 15minutes or until cool enough to touch but warm enough to form shapes and for the coconut to stick.
-Use teaspoons to form about 15g balls, roll each one in the desiccated coconut, and let them cool completely.
-They will set up and become fudge like in texture once completely cold.
+Let the mixture cool for about 15 minutes or until it is cool enough to handle but warm enough to form shapes and for the coconut to stick.
+Use a teaspoon to scoop out small portions of the mixture (each about 15g), roll each portion into a small ball, then roll the balls in desiccated coconut to coat all over.
+Place on the prepared tray/baking sheet and leave to cool completely.
+The bon bons will firm up as they cool and will become fudge-like in texture once they are completely cold.

-Store the bon bons in an airtight container in the fridge.
-They do get better with time as they mature.
-Remove the bon bons at least an hour before serving to come to room temperature, it brings out the flavour.
-Refresh them by rolling them in fresh coconut just before serving.
+Store the bon bons in an airtight container in the fridge (with non-stick baking paper between each layer) for up to 2 weeks (they do get better as they mature).
+Remove the bon bons from the fridge at least an hour before serving and let them come to room temperature, as this brings out their lovely flavour.
+Refresh them by rolling in more coconut just before serving, if you like.